m2osw/snaplogger/README.md

     like to show in your logs.

     You can emit _trace_ logs to have a better idea of where an error occurs.
-    The trace logs are writte along a log depending on the log severity level.
+    The trace logs are written along a log depending on the log severity level.
     The system keeps the last 10 trace logs (you can adjust the number to your liking).

     _**WARNING:** The trace logs have nothing to do with the TRACE severity level.
-The level at which trace logs are output depend on the log which gets emitted when trace logs are present._
+The level at which trace logs are output depends on the log which gets emitted when trace logs are present._

     The nested diagnostics are used to track your location in a stack like